In Search of Wisdom by Joyce Meyer

 How are we spending our time so far?

 We can all agree April 2020 has been one of change, and the creeping of new norms/patterns as we adapt.
 Sill, if we don’t step back to check if the new patterns are positive or adjust them, we can adapt a rhythm that can drift us into an unhealthy/unfulfilling path.
-A clinical psychologist shares his insight on this from recent conversations over the last few weeks (during this COVID-19 season).
+Dr. Henry Cloud, a clinical psychologist shared his insight on this from recent conversations he’s had over the last few weeks (during this COVID-19 season).
 What’s happened in this lockdown, people have got into some routines that can actually go not so well.
-And I’ve talked to a number of people that have been lethargic, kind of waiting instead of thinking about, “What routines and patterns…
+And I’ve talked to a number of people that have been lethargic, kind of waiting instead of thinking…

 Excellence in the ordinary